Zeba-Sultana/Sultana_etal_2022/4_Modeling_STASNet/README.md

 * **Subfolder : 2_Model_Extension**
 Buiding the initial models for XX and XO using the "fit_script_withExtRed.R", results in the model(.mra) file along other files that decribe the overall fit to data achieved.
 Additionally, since the fit script has "extension = TRUE", additional links that can improve the model fit are tested and a file (Extension.csv) enlisting links that can improve the fit to the model in generated.
-The script "FindingCommonLink_Rscript_MidpValue.R" was used for finding the best common link from the links suggested separately for the XX and XO models.
+The script "FindingCommonLink.R" (which calls "FindingCommonLink_FuncDefinitions.R") was used to find the best common link from the links suggested separately for the XX and XO models.
+The extension list for the two models is provided as input to "FindingCommonLink.R", which does the follwoing steps :
+1.)
+Read in the extension.csv for both cell lines
+2.)
+Remove links from TFs and Ligands
+3.)
+Retain only links that have adjusted p-value < selected threshold and value !=0
+4.)
+Calculate %improvement in residual for each cell line
+5.)
+Find the intersection list,(Links that appear in both lists)
+6.)
+Calculate the sum of %improvement in residual
+7.)
+Order the intersection list by descending order of sum of %improvement in residual.
-This link was added to the Network.tab file and saved as Network_LA1.tab and a new model using this network was built.
+The topmost link of this oredered list was added to the Network.tab file and saved as Network_LA1.tab.
+A new model using this updated network was built.
 This procedure was repeated until no common links that cross the selection threshold were found.

+FindingCommonLink_Rscript_MidpValue.R : Summarizes the link selection at all link addition steps and saves the orderred list of link suggestions at each step.
 The R markdown file "Model_Extension_Threshold_p_005.Rmd" summarises the links added to the network, when filtering the links based on a significance threshold of p<0.005 in a likelihood ratio test for the improvement in fit to data and finding the best common link based on highest sum of percentage decrease in model residuals.

 * **Subfolder : 3_Model_Extension_Different_Thresholds**